Each water conservation district within the education cooperative sponsors an art contest for fourth and fifth grade students.

 Contests in Sandy Land UWCD and

-South Plains UWCD begin in April.
+South Plains UWCD begin in March.

-Contests in Llano Estacado UWCD and
+Contests in Llano Estacado UWCD

-Permain Basin Uwcd begin in September.
+begin in late September.

 Look for your school below.

-Sandy Land UWCD: Denver City & Plains
+Denver City & Plains

 South Plains UWCD:

-Brownfield, Meadow & Wellman
+Brownfield, Meadow & Wellman-Union

 Llano Estacado UWCD: